OpenVoiceOS/ovos-personal-backend/README.md

 ## Email

-Mycroft skills can request the backend to send an email to the account used for pairing the device, with the local backend you need to configure your own SMTP server
+Mycroft skills can request the backend to send an email to the account used for pairing the device

 - Email will be sent to a pre-defined recipient email since there are no user accounts
 - you can set a recipient email per device via the [admin api](./ovos_local_backend/backend/admin.py)
 - you can set a recipient email per device by manually editing paired devices database

-add the following section to your .conf
+with the local backend you need to configure your own SMTP server and recipient email, add the following section to your .conf

 ```json
 {